Hebrew School

 Program Overview

-We gather on 13 Shabbat mornings throughout the year to learn and pray as an entire community.
-Family singing begins at 9 a.m.!
-Then, after beginning the morning together, we divide up into three groups.
+We gather on 20 Shabbat mornings throughout the year to learn and pray as an entire community.
+The fun begins at 9 a.m.!

-Seventh graders will also spend time on bnai mitzvah preparation, focusing on both the “hows” and the “whys” of becoming a bat/bar mitzvah.
-And, as a Hebrew school community, we will continue to explore our prayer lives, making ample space for song, dance, and reflection, while also increasing students’ familiarity with traditional Jewish liturgy and strengthening their “synagogue skills.”
+Our Hebrew school community will continue to explore Jewish prayer, making ample space for song, dance, and reflection, while also increasing students’ familiarity with traditional Jewish liturgy and strengthening their “synagogue skills.”

 In addition to these core content areas, our learning will always remain intimately connected to the Jewish calendar, to Jewish history, and to the events happening all around us.
 We will study and experience each holiday in its season and we will discuss contemporary issues and events as they arise.
-And, of course, while the curriculum will provide us with a foundation, our teachers are committed to personalizing their instruction in order to serve every student best and with an eye toward highlighting what makes our community unique and special.
+While the curriculum will provide us with a foundation, our teachers are committed to personalizing their instruction in order to best serve every student, and with an eye toward highlighting what makes our community unique and special.

 Full outlines of our curriculum are available upon request.